-WHICH UNLOCK METHOD IS THE MOST SECURE FOR YOUR ANDROID? - AndroidPIT
+Which unlock method is the most secure for your Android? - AndroidPIT

 Choose your trusted locations, like your house or work, and when you get to those places, your device will be unlocked without having to use any of these methods.
 You can even use Bluetooth devices as trusted locations.

 Currently, Smart Lock can also be set up so that it keeps your phone unlocked even when it’s in your pocket.
-As I said, it’s not really a method of unlocking your phone, but rather a compliment.
+As I said, it’s not really a method of unlocking your phone, but rather a compliment to one.
 Keep in mind that anyone can access your phone when you’re in one of your trusted locations, or even connected to a Bluetooth device.

 PIN